UN demand for Gaza cease-fire provokes strongest clash between US and Israel since war began

 Prime Minister Benjamin Netanyahu accused the U.S. of “retreating” from a “principled position” by allowing the vote to pass without conditioning the cease-fire on the release of hostages held by Hamas.

+White House national security spokesman John Kirby said the administration was “kind of perplexed” by Netanyahu’s decision.
+He said the Israelis were “choosing to create a perception of daylight here when they don’t need to do that.”

+Kirby and the American ambassador to the U.N. said the U.S. abstained because the resolution did not condemn Hamas.

-The resolution was approved 14-0 by the 15-member council after the U.S. decided not to use its veto power on the measure, which also demanded the release of all hostages taken captive during Hamas’ Oct.
+The 15-member council approved the resolution 14-0 after the U.S. decided not to use its veto power on the measure, which also demanded the release of all hostages taken captive during Hamas’ Oct.
 7 surprise attack in southern Israel.
 The chamber broke into loud applause after the vote.

 The U.S. vetoed past Security Council cease-fire resolutions in large part because of the failure to tie them directly to the release of hostages, the failure to condemn Hamas' attacks and the delicacy of ongoing negotiations.
 American officials have argued that the cease-fire and hostage releases are linked, while Russia, China and many other council members favored unconditional calls for cease-fires.